cosmos/ibc-go/docs/docs/01-ibc/06-proposals.md

 client.
 Light client implementations may implement custom updating logic, but in most cases, the subject will be updated to the latest consensus state of the substitute client, if the proposal passes.
 The substitute client is used as a "stand in" while the subject is on trial.
-It is best practice to create a substitute client *after* the subject has become frozen to avoid the substitute from also becoming frozen.
+It is best practice to create a substitute client _after_ the subject has become frozen to avoid the substitute from also becoming frozen.
 An active substitute client allows headers to be submitted during the voting period to prevent accidental expiry once the proposal passes.

-*note* two of these parameters: `AllowUpdateAfterExpiry` and `AllowUpdateAfterMisbehavior` have been deprecated, and will both be set to `false` upon upgrades even if they were previously set to `true`.
+_note_ two of these parameters: `AllowUpdateAfterExpiry` and `AllowUpdateAfterMisbehavior` have been deprecated, and will both be set to `false` upon upgrades even if they were previously set to `true`.
 These parameters will no longer play a role in restricting a client upgrade.
 Please see ADR026 for more details.

-## How to recover an expired client with a governance proposal
+# How to recover an expired client with a governance proposal

-See also the relevant documentation: [ADR-026, IBC client recovery mechanisms](/architecture/adr-026-ibc-client-recovery-mechanisms)
+See also the relevant documentation: [ADR-026, IBC client recovery mechanisms](../../architecture/adr-026-ibc-client-recovery-mechanisms.md)

 > **Who is this information for?**
 > Although technically anyone can submit the governance proposal to recover an expired client, often it will be **relayer operators** (at least coordinating the submission).

-### Preconditions
+## Preconditions

-- The chain is updated with ibc-go >= v1.1.0.
 - There exists an active client (with a known client identifier) for the same counterparty chain as the expired client.
 - The governance deposit.

-### Steps
+## Steps

-#### Step 1
+### Step 1

 Check if the client is attached to the expected `chain-id`.
 For example, for an expired Tendermint client representing the Akash chain the client state looks like this on querying the client state: